EtchedPixels/FUZIX/Documentation/build-filesystem-ng.md

 3. Build a disk image containing a specific package or set of packages
 4. Build a disk image omitting a specific package or set of packages

-Item 1 in the list is trivial; it is the default behaviour of the script.
+The first use-case is trivial; it is the default behaviour of the script.
 A well-written package file will include the "if-file" attribute and so all packages that have been built will be included in the disk image.

-The remaining three items require the use of a "meta-package".
+The remaining three use-cases require the use of a "meta-package".
 A meta-package is disabled by default (and therefore will not form part of "everything that's available" in the previous example).
 One single meta-package can be enabled at the command-line.

-The following package file achieves item 2 in the list:
+The second use-case can be achieved using a package file like this:

 ````
 # My custom setup
-package  mysys
+package  mysys09
-disable-pkg  mysys
+disable-pkg  mysys09

 set-cpu  6809
 ````

-It is selected like this:
+Which is applied like this:

 ````
 ./build-filesystem-ng -x -f fuzixfs.dsk -p mysys
 ````

-The attribute disable-pkg is used to disable the package by default, the -p command-line argument enables the package.
+The attribute disable-pkg is used to disable the package by default (so, for example, it will not be enabled during use-case 1).
+The -p command-line argument enables the package.

 The attribute set-cpu provides a value that is tested by if-cpu (fuzix-util.pkg above provides an example).
-The if-cpu test will fail (package will be disabled) if a set-cpu attribute is found in an enabled package and the arguments to if-cpu and set-cpu mis-match.
+The if-cpu test will fail (package will be disabled) if a set-cpu attribute is found in an enabled package _and_ the arguments to if-cpu and set-cpu mis-match (therefore, in the absence of a set-cpu attribute, the if-cpu test will always pass; package will remain enabled).

-There is also an ttribute pair if-platform/set-platform.
+There is also an attribute pair if-platform/set-platform.
 They work in the same way as if-cpu/set-cpu.

-Caveats:
+Notes:

 * the order in which package files are found/processed does not affect the decision-making
 * the implementation is intended to cope will real use-cases.
 You can surely compose pathological cases that are mutually contradictory.

-The following package file achieves item 3 in the list:
+The last two use-cases take opposite approaches to the same problem.
+One says "start with nothing and add a specific set of package", the other says "start with everything and remove a specific set of packages".
+Here is a package file for the "start with nothing" approach:

 ````
 # A specific set of packages for my system
-package  mysys
+package  mysys-nothing
-disable-pkg  mysys ALL
+disable-pkg  mysys-nothing ALL
-enable-pkg basefs allgames
+enable-pkg basefs games V7-games adventure
 ````

-It is selected using the -p command-line parameter as before.
+As before, it is selected using the -p command-line parameter.

 This example introduces three new things: